 Congratulations to Anet McClintock

-Anet will sit in on record label, promotions and publishing planning meetings, review a CD for a discussion at a creative synchronisation meeting, create and upload content for website and social media promotions and observe a music video editing process.
+Anet sat in on record label, promotions and publishing planning meetings, reviewed a CD for a discussion at a creative synchronisation meeting, created and uploaded content for website and social media promotions and observed a music video editing process.

 The Just Group

 The Just Group has become a fashion empire in Australia with brands like Just Jeans, Jacqui E, Jay Jays, Portmans, Peter Alexander, Dotti, and Smiggle as part of their folio.
 Just Group operates in over 1,000 retail outlets across Australia, New Zealand, England and Singapore.

 Rosette got a behind the scenes look at one of Australia’s fashion empires, reviewed fashion blogs and got to review the latest trends of the fashion industry